Top of page

 She has read papers, participated in panel sessions, and led demonstration workshops on these topics for the College Music Society, the Society for Music Theory, and the Society for Ethnomusicology (see papers and publications link).
 She has organized, co-directed, narrated and performed on Argentine tango programs at Emory University’s Emerson Concert Hall, the Georgia State University Rialto Theater, the Latin American Association, and numerous milongas in the Atlanta area.

-Wendland planned and organized the professional development institute, “Argentine Tango in Theory and Practice,” through the College Music Society in conjunction with the Academia Nacionál del Tango in Buenos Aires in July 2007, and she directed and taught the history and analysis classes for the second CMS institute in Buenos Aires in July 2009.
+Wendland planned and organized several tango-related events, including the professional development institute, “Argentine Tango in Theory and Practice” through the College Music Society in conjunction with the Academia Nacionál del Tango in Buenos Aires in July 2007, and the second CMS institute in Buenos Aires in July 2009.
+She also taught the history and analysis classes for the intensive three-week Emory Tango Music and Dance Summer Study Abroad Program in July 2011, and a tango workshop at Emory in June 2014.

-Her music degrees include the B.M. in Theory from Florida State University, M.M. in Composition from the College-Conservatory of Music of the University of Cincinnati, and the Ph.D. in Composition from the City University of New York.
+Wendland's music degrees include the B.M. in Theory from Florida State University, M.M. in Composition from the College-Conservatory of Music of the University of Cincinnati, and the Ph.D. in Composition from the City University of New York.

 Scholarship and Performances